People

 Email: isabella.cruz02@utrgv.edu

 Isabella Cruz graduated in 2023 with a Bachelor's Degree in Psychology from UTRGV.
 She is currently pursuing a Master's Degree in Psychology at The University of Texas at San Antonio and she plans to further her education and obtain her Ph.D. in Clinical Psychology.
-Isabella's research interests are in gender, LGBT, and sexual trauma.
+Isabella's research interests are in religiosity and mental health, gender, LGBT, and sexual trauma.
 In her free time, Isabella enjoys reading, listening to music, and watching movies.